mlafeldt/skeleton-cookbook/README.md

 sources in `Berksfile`, while keeping the cookbook versions in `metadata.rb` (the authoritative source of information for Chef).

-During testing, dependencies are installed to the `cookbooks` directory inside this cookbook.
+During testing, dependencies are installed to the `fixtures` directory inside this cookbook.

 ## Vagrant